Trauma ? woundedness ? loss

 Trauma can be described as any incident or experience that cause a threat to your perception of being safe and secure.
-After a trauma experience nothing is the same as before.
-Trauma is woundedness and vulnerability that can be physical and/or emotional.
+After a trauma experience, nothing is the same as before.
+Trauma is woundedness, and vulnerability that can be physical and emotional.
 This woundedness always has a component of loss.

 Some types of traumatic experiences:

 - Abuse – verbal, physical, emotional, and sexual

 - Moving to a recent house / Relocation

 - Death – natural or violent

 - Retrenchment / Loss of work

 - The threat to safety and security -physical and emotional